Hospital Emergency Codes:

 What is a hazardous material?

 A hazardous material is any substance that has the potential to cause harm to humans, animals, or the environment.
-Hazardous materials can include chemicals, biological agents, radioactive substances, and other materials that are considered dangerous.
+Hazardous materials include chemicals, biological agents, radioactive substances, and other materials that are considered dangerous.
 It's important for hospitals to be aware of the hazardous materials in their facility and take steps to protect staff and patients from exposure.
 A color-coded system is often used to help identify hazardous materials, with blue representing biological hazards, yellow representing chemical hazards, and red representing radioactive materials.

 What is the protocol for responding to a hazardous spill or exposure in a hospital?

-The protocol for responding to a hazardous spill or exposure in a hospital may vary slightly depending on the specific facility and the type of hazardous material involved.
+The protocol for responding to a hazardous spill or exposure in a hospital vary slightly depending on the specific facility and the type of hazardous material involved.
 However, in general, the following steps are typically followed:

 1. Notify appropriate personnel: The first step is to immediately notify the hospital's emergency response team, such as the environmental services department or the hospital's safety officer.